sajee05/Obsidian/Notes/07 Topper/AIR 16 Madhav Agarwal/GS1 Society.md

 -   **2024:** Readagain (rest no need to read)
 -   💭: Features of IS, **Caste** (Meaning of Caste & C Sys, Issues, changes, factors affecting changes), **Family** (def of Jt family, features of JF, Fx/Dys-Fx of F, Disintegration, Emergent forms), **Marriage** (Meaning, new forms), Read PYQs
--   #### Features of IS (SF: C3M-JUMP) - Cultural lag, Cosmopolitanism, Coexistence of T&M, Mosaic Model, Jt fam, U in D, Multi-cultural soc, Patriarchy) #readagain (rest no need to read)
+-   #### Features of IS (SF: C3M-JUMP) - Cultural lag, Cosmopolitanism, Coexistence of T&M, Mosaic Model, Jt fam, U in D, Multi-cultural soc, Patriarchy)  (rest no need to read)
     -   **Cosmopolitanism** - Vasudhiav Kutumbakam (Art 51), G20 logo
     -   **Cultural Lag -** rigid/slow in changing core values, compared to peripheral values
     -   **Coexistence of traditionalism and modernity**- marriage (_Fusion cermony cake, Marriage with tree if manglik_)